Confirm whether launch timing fits

-After the timing and billing-window math is clear, move to launch terms, the live pricing page, or direct contact only if the buying decision changes.
+After the timing math is clear, review launch terms, plan fit, or direct contact based on the next buying question.

-The standard side of this page is a monthly public rate card.
-The only yearly figures shown here are the current launch-window yearly rates.
+The standard side is a monthly public rate card.
+The yearly figures shown are current launch-window annual rates.

-Use this page to settle timing, not to assume ongoing launch eligibility or future-price protection.
-Final signup, invoice, checkout, or other written acceptance still controls any exact commercial terms.
+The comparison explains timing; it does not guarantee ongoing launch eligibility or future-price protection.
+Final signup, invoice, checkout, or other written acceptance controls exact commercial terms.

 The 1, 3, and 10 active-account structure remains the same, AI stays included, and the platform does not become separate app line items after launch.